Kilu Cave

 Kilu Cave is a Paleoanthropological site located on Buka Island in the Autonomous Region of Bougainville, Papua New Guinea.
 Kilu Cave is located at the base of a limestone cliff, 65 m from the modern coastline.
 With evidence for human occupation dating back to 30,000 years, Kilu Cave is the earliest known site for human occupation in the Solomon Islands archipelago.
 The site is the oldest proof of Paleolithic people navigating the open ocean i.e. navigating without land in sight.
-To travel from Nissan island to Buka requires crossing of at least 60 kilometers of open sea.
+To travel from Nissan island to Buka requires crossing of at least 60 km of open sea.
 The presence of paleolithic people at Buka therefore is at the same time evidence for the oldest and the longest paleolithic sea travel known so far.

 Background

 Before the discovery of Kilu Cave in 1987, the earliest sites showing evidence for human occupation in the Solomon Islands archipelago were Lapita sites dating back to around 3,000 years old.
 However, archaeologists had long believed that human occupation in the Solomon Islands occurred much earlier, based on linguistic and anthropological evidence.

 During the coldest part of the last Ice Age (28,000 to 18,000 years ago), Buka Island was part of a much larger island, Greater Bougainville, which connected the present-day islands of Buka, Bougainville, Shortland Islands, Choiseul, Santa Isabel and Nggela into one large, contiguous island; this large island was narrowly separated from Guadalcanal.
 At its maximum, Greater Bougainville would have had a total land area of around 46,400 km2.

 Reaching Kilu Cave required crossing the Wallace Line, reaching the Sahul and making further sea crossings to reach Greater Bougainville.
 Archaeologically, the people at Greater Bougainville appeared to live in relative isolation after arriving at the island, with the isolation possibly punctuated by the external introduction of Phalanger orientalis and Canarium indicum.
 This relative isolation ended with the arrival of the Lapita people.